hlorenzi/mariokartbot/README.md

 Each player has a set number of itemboxes, that work like currency.
 They can spend some itemboxes to spawn an item to attack, or to hold it behind their karts for protection.
-Itemboxes also regenerate with time automatically.
+Itemboxes then regenerate with time automatically.

 Attack other players to lower their VR (Versus Rating).
 In the future,